 Kibble is a fairly recent innovation when it comes to feeding dogs.
 Dog food kibble as we know it today was invented in 1956 by a division of General Mills called the Ralston Purina Company.

 Until then, people primarily fed their dogs raw meat or table scraps.
 The Ralston Purina Company marketed its product as the best way to feed dogs, and the popularity of kibble grew until it was the most common dog food diet.

-The Food and Drug Administration (FDA) also oversees the safety of dog food and periodically issues recalls on commercial dog foods which may be harmful due to a variety of reasons ranging from high levels of vitamin D to bacterial contamination to the presence of pentobarbital (the drug used to euthanize animals) or shards of metal.
+The Food and Drug Administration (FDA) also oversees the safety of dog food and periodically issues recalls on commercial dog foods which may be harmful.
+A recall may be initiated for a variety of reasons ranging from high levels of vitamin D to bacterial contamination to the presence of pentobarbital (the drug used to euthanize animals) or shards of metal.

-If you believe kibble is the best choice for your large dog, check out our article on the Best Large Breed Dog Food (11 Top Picks for 2019).
+If you believe kibble is the best choice for your large dog, check out our article on the Best Large Breed Dog Food (11 Top Picks).

 Kibble has a variety of benefits over raw, including:

 Some people go for an option in between raw and kibble diets and decide to cook their dog’s meal themselves.
 Cooking your dog’s food reduces some of the risks of feeding your dog a raw diet, but it has the same problems with making sure your dog is getting a nutritionally complete diet.
 You may accidentally cause your dog to suffer from malnutrition if your homemade diet is unbalanced.

 If you enjoy cooking for your dogs and think that’s the best option for feeding them, you should use recipes created by a veterinary nutritionist, and you should talk about your dog’s homemade diet with your vet to make sure your dog is getting all the nutrients they need.
 You may need to supplement your dog’s diet with fish oil or vitamins to ensure they’re getting everything they need.